House of Representatives Committees

 Office home page and in chapters 16 and 17 of the Standing Orders of the House of Representatives.

-In summary, the role of the Standing Committee on Agriculture, Resources, Fisheries and Forestry is to carry out inquiries into matters referred to it by the
+In summary, the role of the Standing Committee on Agriculture, Resources, Fisheries and Forestry was to carry out inquiries into matters referred to it by the

 House of Representatives or a Minister of the Commonwealth Government.

-The Committee may also inquire into matters raised in annual reports
+The Committee also inquired into matters raised in annual reports

 of relevant Commonwealth Government departments and authorities or in reports of